Updated July 21, 2023

 Description of Dividend Discount Model

 A DDM is a valuation model where the dividend to be distributed related to a stock for a company is discounted back to the cumulative net present value and calculated accordingly.
 It is a quantitative method to determine or predict the price of a stock pertaining to a company.
 It majorly excludes all the external market conditions and only considers the fair value of the stock.
 The two factors which it takes into consideration is dividend pay-out factors and expected market returns.
 If the value obtained from the calculation of DDM for a particular stock is higher than the current trading price of the stock in the market we term the stock as undervalued and similarly if the value obtained from the calculation of DDM for a particular stock is lower than the current trading price.
 Conversely, if the calculated value from the dividend discount model is higher than the market price, we term the stock as overvalued.
-In this method the base which the dividend discount model relies upon is the concept of the time value of money.
+In this method the base on which the dividend discount model relies is the concept of the time value of money.

 Formula of Dividend Discount Model

 The traditional model for dividend discount is shown below with no dividend growth

 - P0 = price at time zero, with no dividend growth

 - Div = future dividend payments

 The above formula comes from the formula of perpetuity, where we show that the company is not growing and giving out a steady dividend every year.

 P0 = Div/1 + r + Div/(1 + r)2 + Div/(1 + r)3 + ……………. = Div/r